INHACVLAB/DCSNN-on-FPGA/README.md

 # DCSNN-on-FPGA
-# This repo will be updated soon with revelant uploads
+# This repo will be updated soon with relevant uploads